Peakboard/peakboard.github.io/content/_data_sources/en-oracle.md

 ![Oracle Data Source Dialog](/assets/images/data-sources/oracle/add-oracle-data.png)

 Finally click on Load Data.
 The data is then loaded from the Oracle database as specified and displayed in the preview window.
-The metadata (that is, the list of columns) is also refreshed and displayed in the Columns table.
 From now on, the source can be used.
-Please note that the Oracle data types are all converted into the three general peakboard data types String, Number and Boolean.
+Please note that the Oracle data types are all converted into the three general Peakboard data types String, Number and Boolean.